-Before Fiscal 2020, our executive officers other than Mr. Dell participated in the Management Equity Program.
-MEP awards were issued under the Stock Incentive Plan and were intended to motivate executive officers to make decisions in support of long-term corporate financial interests and align the interests of the executive officers with the interests of Dell Technologies' stockholders by providing a return if Dell Technologies' stock price appreciates.
-MEP awards also served to attract and retain qualified employees.
+Before Fiscal 2020, our executive officers other than Mr. Dell participated in the Management Equity Program, or MEP.
 MEP awards were made in the form of either stock option awards or full-value awards in the form of restricted stock or restricted stock units, and typically consisted of a combination of time-based vesting awards and performance-based vesting awards.
 The Committee's allocation of MEP awards between time-based and performance-based awards for each executive officer varied, but generally at least one-half of an executive officer's MEP award was in the form of a performance-based award.